There’s all this free sales advice out there …

 I know the answer.

-It’s that change, improvement takes more than information.
+It’s that change, or improvement, takes more than information.

 Knowing things doesn’t always translate to behavior.